• Skip to primary navigation

 Jump to Recipe Print Recipe

 Jalapeno Bacon Mummies are a fun, "eye-appealing" appetizer that will steal the show at your Halloween party.
 This whimsical version of jalapeño poppers is stuffed with bacon and two types of cheese.
+Serve with Corn Dog Nuggets and Grown Up Pigs in a Blanket for a tasty appetizer round.

 A plate with eight wrapped jalapeño bacon mummies wrapped in dough.